 Mixing remotely via control app on a tablet

-- Recallable presets, scenes, and automation.
-Most digital mixers let you save and recall its settings, so you don’t have to start from scratch each time you return to a venue.
+Most digital mixers let you save and recall their settings, so you don’t have to start from scratch each time you return to a venue.
 Some digital boards feature motorized faders that snap into position at the push of a preset button.
 It's fun to watch the faders move by themselves.

-- Programmable scribble strip.
-A scribble strip is the place, usually just below the channel faders, where channel labels go.
+A scribble strip is the place where channel labels go.
 There's no need for messy tape and markers when you can neatly type in, save, and recall the name of each channel in every setup.
 Some mixers let you load in icons or photos as labels.